nesygems/nesygems.github.io/_organizers/organizer3.md

 # An image of the organizer (square aspect ratio works the best) (place in the `assets/img/organizers` directory)
 img: halley.jpg
 ---
+Halley Young is a PhD student at University of Pennsylvania, working with Osbert Bastani.
+Her research focuses on using program synthesis and evaluation to augment neural language models, including models of poetry and music.